robin-raymond/zax.io/compiler-directives.md

 }

 metaFunction : ()(input :) [[requires]] {
+    // if the size of `input`'s type is smaller than an `Integer` then do
-    if (size of :input) < (size of Integer) return false
+    // not select this function as a candidate if (size of :input) < (size of Integer) return false

-    if input is compiled constant {
+    // check if `input` is a compile-time constant if input is host constant {
+        // safe to examine `input`'s value if it is a compile-time constant but
+        // the `< 0` operation may fail to compile if `input`'s type does
-        // cannot examine the value of `input` if not a compile time constant if input < 0
+        // not define an appropriate less-than operator if input < 0
             return false
         return true